At Integratech we know that IT terminology can be confusing to understand so we have created this glossary.

 Serial ATA (SATA)

-Serial advanced technology attachment is a type of connectivity used primarily for hard drives.
-It is a replacement for parallel ATA.
+Serial Advanced Technology Attachment is a type of connectivity used primarily for hard drives.
+It is a replacement for Parallel ATA (PATA).

 Programs or applications that are run on computers or other electrical devices.
 Software can be stored on physical discs or stored on hard drives.